itzomen/cmu-life-prognosis/README.md

 - Modularize the register feature to be used on the Update profile feature
 - check for * entry in the password confirmation field
 - login and back feature completion
+- MAKE SURE TO INSTALL BC IN WSL------->